tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 command in the next article when it's time to build our custom Pry plugin.
-For now though, let's take a step back and consider another means of working with commands that is handy in those situations where the goal is not to add an entirely new command, but to modify the behavior of a built-in or otherwise existing command.
+For now though, let's take a step back and consider another means of working with commands that is handy in those situations where the goal is not to add an entirely new command, but to add behavior around a built-in or otherwise existing command: command hooks.

 #### Command hooks